blladnar/cdtblog/_posts/2022-05-14-A-Day-Along-The-Gila-River.markdown

 After reaching the river the trail turned upstream, sometimes crossing, and sometimes following, the river.
 There are no bridges and we ended up crossing at least 50 times.
 I stopped counting after about 25.

+At one point we came up on a couple that was making camp.
+They were pretty far out on the trail and weren’t expecting to see anyone else.
+I know this because they were naked.

 <img src="/img/A Day Along The Gila River4.jpg" class="img-fluid">

 We had a pretty ambitious plans for the day.
 Our next resupply was 29 miles away.
 It’s a sort of general store/trading post along the river called Doc Campbell’s.
 It’s next to some developed hot springs as well.
 We didn’t think we’d make it there by close so we chose a spot about 3 miles away from Doc Campbell’s.